truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 Enter a name in **Share Name**.
 The name can have upper and lowercase letters and numbers.
 It can include an underscore (_) and/or a dash (-).

-Enter share use or other descriptive information about the share in **Description**.
+Enter share purpose or other descriptive information about the share in **Description**.
 This is not required.

 Enter or browse to the **Host Path** location for the where the app adds the WebDAV share.
 If you created a dataset before installing the app, you can browse to it here.